 Take sleeping pills

 There’s been some research on the efficacy of Lunesta and Ambien for jet lag, taken around bedtime once you’ve arrived at your destination.
-But generally speaking, a good rule of thumb with psychiatric medication is to not go in for any of the heavier stuff unless you truly need it, and you should get a doc’s opinion here, too.
+But generally speaking, a good rule of thumb with medication is to not go in for any of the heavier stuff unless you truly need it, and you should get a doc’s opinion here.

 Take amphetamines (but seriously, don't)

 Don't do this!
 Big Pharma loves to fund studies with the foregone conclusion of “finding” new uses for already existing drugs.
-For example, the makers of Nuvigil (a stimulant usually prescribed for sleep disorders like narcolepsy) conducted clinical trials to show whether the drug was an effective treatment for jet lag.
+For example, the makers of Nuvigil (a stimulant usually prescribed for sleep disorders like narcolepsy) conducted clinical trials to see whether the drug was an effective treatment for jet lag.
 No prizes for guessing the results: It “improved wakefulness,” but that’s not quite the same thing as shaking off jet lag.
 Such attempts have been repeatedly bounced by the FDA over the years.
-(I am not a doctor, but before I started working at Thrillist I covered mental health for other media outlets, and I’ve also taken prescribed Nuvigil and Adderall and Vyvanse at various points, so it’s not like I’m completely pulling this out of my butt.)
-These things are addictive!
-Jet lag is not that serious you guys.
-Jeez.
+So that’s a pretty big hint right there.